andrewcooke/ParserCombinator.jl/README.md

 * `parse_dict` places the same data in nested dicts and vectors.
 The keys are symbols, so you access a file using the syntax `dict[:field]`.

-For example, to print node IDs and edge connections in a graph:
+For example, to print node IDs and edge connections in a graph

 ```julia
 using ParserCombinator.Parsers.GML